enonic/maven-cms-plugin/README.md

 ## License

-This software is licensed under AGPL 3.0 license.
+This software is licensed under Apache 2.0 license.

     Licensed to the Apache Software Foundation (ASF) under one or more contributor license agreements.
 See the NOTICE file